 - Smoking during pregnancy

-Potential complications of transposition of the great arteries include:
+Potential complications of complete transposition of the great arteries (D-TGA) may include:

 - Lack of oxygen to tissues.
-Your baby's tissues will receive too little oxygen (hypoxia).
-Unless there's some mixing of oxygen-rich blood and oxygen-poor blood within your baby's body, he or she won't be able to survive.
+The body tissues receive too little oxygen (hypoxia).
+Unless there's some mixing of oxygen-rich blood and oxygen-poor blood within the body, this complication causes death.

 - Heart failure.
-Heart failure — a condition in which the heart can't pump enough blood to meet the body's needs — may develop over time because the right ventricle is pumping under higher pressure than usual.
-This added stress may make the muscle of the right ventricle stiff or weak.
+Heart failure is a condition in which the heart can't pump enough blood to meet the body's needs.
+It may develop over time because the right lower heart chamber (ventricle) is pumping under higher pressure than usual.
+The strain may make the muscle of the right ventricle stiff or weak.

-In most cases, transposition of the great arteries can't be prevented.
-If you have a family history of heart defects or if you already have a child with a congenital heart defect, consider talking with a genetic counselor and a cardiologist experienced in congenital heart defects before getting pregnant.
+If you have a family history of congenital heart defects or if you already have a child with one, consider talking with a genetic counselor and a cardiologist experienced in congenital heart defects before getting pregnant.

-Additionally, it's important to take steps to have a healthy pregnancy.
-For example, before becoming pregnant, be sure you're up to date on all of your immunizations, and start taking a multivitamin with 400 micrograms of folic acid.
+It's important to take steps to have a healthy pregnancy.
+Before becoming pregnant, get up to date on all immunizations and start taking a multivitamin with 400 micrograms of folic acid.